jup-ag/token-list/README.md

 -  [Blog post](https://blog.jup.ag/token-list-api/)
 -  [API docs](https://docs.jup.ag/api/token-list-api)

-## Community-Driven Validation into 'Strict' List:
+## Address Validation into 'Strict' List:
+`Is this token that I'm trying to trade the right one?`

+The true identity of a token is its mint address.
+Scammers often try to impersonate a token by imitating the more commonly human referenced metadata such as its name and logo.

+By validating into the 'Strict' list, we are asserting that the addresses and metadata shown in this list is from the original project team.
+It makes no claims about the quality of a project.

- The 'Strict' list approach helps to keep our community safe from fake tokens while allowing open access to all projects in the 'All' list.
-Validation is prioritized by the community -- the more you can show them that you are legit, the faster and easier it is for them to support you.
+As this is a community owned list, we leave some space for public discovery and discussion when new projects are trying to validate into the list.
+PRs are prioritized by the community -- the more you can show them that you are legit, the faster your PR would be approved.
 This could include:
  - Support from known accounts on your attestation tweet: [Example](https://twitter.com/Cogent_Crypto/status/1630963084037869569?s=20)
 - Attestation from known developers on your validation PR: [Example](https://github.com/jup-ag/token-list/pull/76)
 -  Support from your community in Jupiter's [#community-validation discord channel](https://discord.gg/jup)

   Reminder: Tokens that meet minimum liquidity criteria will always be available for trading on the 'All' list even without immediate validation.

 ## Open a PR to Request Validation:
 - Open a PR like this [sample PR](https://github.com/jup-ag/token-list/pull/76) with your addition in the validated-tokens file.
 - Fill up [the markdown template](https://github.com/jup-ag/token-list/blob/main/pull_request_template.md) in your PR description.
 It will be populated automatically in the draft description when you open the PR.